-Approximate date of proposed public offering: From time to time after the effective date of this Registration Statement.
+Approximate date of proposed public offering: As soon as practicable after the effective date of this Registration Statement.

-If any securities being registered on this form will be offered on a delayed or continuous basis in reliance on Rule 415 under the Securities Act of 1933, other than securities offered in connection with a dividend reinvestment plan, check the following box. x o when declared effective pursuant to Section 8(c).
+If any securities being registered on this form will be offered on a delayed or continuous basis in reliance on Rule 415 under the Securities Act of 1933, other than securities offered in connection with a dividend reinvestment plan, check the following box. x x when declared effective pursuant to Section 8(c).